benkoshy/pagy/docs/guides/how-to.md

 - `:client_max_limit` paginator option
 - `:jsonapi option` paginator option

-==- Paginate for Javascript Frameworks
+==- Paginate for JavaScript Frameworks

 You can send selected `@pagy` instance data to the client as JSON using the [data_hash](/toolbox/helpers/data_hash) helper, including pagination metadata in your JSON response.